The attractive young woman pushed back her wet hair as she came in from the darkness. Then smiled apologetically. “I’m sorry it’s so late, Mr Macon.”

 She smiled.
-“I must sound crazy; I will speak to him.
+“I must sound crazy to you.
+I will speak to him.
 You’ve been very kind.”

 Back home, Laura watched David prepare supper.
-He sharpened the Sabatier knife fastidiously before slicing a generous steak into neat cubes; she was repelled by the sound of knife on flesh.
+He sharpened the Sabatier knife fastidiously before slicing a generous steak into neat cubes.
+She was repelled by the sound of knife on flesh.
 Afterwards, he scrubbed the bloodied utensils, then his hands and nails.
-He sharpened the knife once more, testing it with his thumb, dark hair falling over his forehead, thoughts seemingly far away.
+He sharpened the knife once more, testing it with his thumb, dark hair falling over his forehead, his thoughts seemingly far away.